WINTER 2017 FISHING REPORT

+After an Indian Summer that lasted right to the end of October the weather has broken and winter is upon us.
 The height of the fishing season is now largely over.
-After a difficult early summer with very little water, which eventually led to closure of nearly all of the rivers on the south of the island, fishing got better with the rainfall of late summer/early fall.
-In fact as I write this in early November I hear that last month has been the wettest October on record !
-Right now the local rivers are in flood and totally unfishable.
-Feast or famine!
-Before this recent dump of rain good sport was enjoyed on most of the local rivers with bright Chinook, Coho and Chum being caught on both fly and gear.
+After a difficult summer with very little water, the fishing got better with the rainfall of late fall.
+In fact as I write this in early November most rivers are falling in height and are very fishable.
+Good sport was enjoyed on most of the local rivers with bright Chinook, Coho and Chum being caught on both fly and gear.
 Earlier the Pinks eventually arrived off the beaches of Mid-Island in early August, but not in great numbers.
 Coho salmon off the beaches were elusive and whether you caught fish was based around being in the right place at the right time or just being plain lucky!
 The fishermen using gear could often get to the fish that the fly guys couldn’t reach.

 In freshwater the Steelheaders will be chasing this fantastic fish in a core of Vancouver Island rivers, the most famous of which will be the Stamp & Cowichan.
 Fly fishermen will get some fish, using large marabou patterns and woolly buggers in a variety of bright colours.
 Large rubber legged nymphs also work well close to the bottom.
 However, the majority will be caught on gear using Jensen eggs, corkies, spin & glows, or pink worms under dink floats with pencil lead.